Skip to main content

 It’s common to experience:

-Short-term variability doesn’t indicate whether the treatment is effective.
-Your clinician reviews longer-term trends to evaluate progress.
+Short-term variability does not determine whether treatment is working.
+Your clinician evaluates longer-term trends.

 If You’re Not Noticing Changes Yet